 This parcel is zoned Residential Single Family-3.
-This allows up to three single family homes to be built on the property.
+This allows up to three single family homes per acre to be built on the property or 15 total homes.

 Management:

 The parcel scored very well in the management section because no hydrologic changes are necessary to sustain the qualities of the site, very few invasive exotic plants are present on the site and surrounding sites and management needs would be minimal.